SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/3-required-hardware-software.md

 ## Setup folder structure for Cloud Engineering Program

-We recommends the following folder structure to keep ourselves organised during Bootcamp.
+We recommends the following folder structure to keep ourselves organised during the program.

 >Name files and folders in kebab-case, e.g. `new-file.txt`, lowercase and hyphenated for ease of use on the command line.
 We do not recommend naming files and folders with spaces in names because we will need to enter special characters in the terminal to escape the space character when referring to these files.

 >Please do not store code in folders synced to cloud storage such as Google Drive or Apple iCloud.
-This will cause issues during Bootcamp, such as package installations running slowly or unnecessary extra files committed to GitHub.
+This will cause issues during the program, such as package installations running slowly or unnecessary extra files committed to GitHub.

-1. Store all Bootcamp code in a folder called `bootcamp`.
+1. Store all the program code in a folder called `cloudengineering`.
-2. Within `bootcamp`, create a folder `m1` for Module 1 and store all Module 1 exercise code there in exercise-specific folders.
+2. Within `cloudengineering`, create a folder `m1` for Module 1 and store all Module 1 exercise code there in exercise-specific folders.
 Our Project 1 repo folder can also go inside `m1`.
-3. Make 3 copies of `m1` within `bootcamp` and rename them `m2`, `m3`, and `m4`, 1 folder for each module in Bootcamp.
+3. Make 3 copies of `m1` within `cloudengineering` and rename them `m2`, `m3`, and `m4`, 1 folder for each module in the program.

 ## Sign up for accounts

-We will use the following software accounts during Bootcamp.
+We will use the following software accounts during the program.

 1. <a href="https://www.codecademy.com/" target="_blank">Codecademy</a>
 2. <a href="https://leetcode.com/" target="_blank">LeetCode</a>